AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md

 1. Create a MySQL user for MBI
 1. Enter the connection and user info into MBI

-It\'s not as complicated as it might sound.
-Let\'s get started.
+It's not as complicated as it might sound.
+Let us get started.

 ## Retrieving the MBI public key {#retrieve}

 The public key is used to authorize the MBI Linux user.
-In the next section, we\'ll create the user and import the key.
+In the next section, we will create the user and import the key.

 1. Go to **Manage** **Data &gt; Connections** and click the Add New Data Source button.
 1. Click the MySQL icon.
 1. After the MySQL credentials page opens, toggle the Encrypted button to Yes.
 This will display the SSH setup form.
 1. The public key is located underneath this form.

-Leave this page open throughout the tutorial - you\'ll need it in the next section and at the end.
+Leave this page open throughout the tutorial - you will need it in the next section and at the end.

-If you\'re a bit lost, here\'s how to navigate through MBI to retrieve the key:
+If you're a bit lost, here's how to navigate through MBI to retrieve the key:

 ![](../assets/MySQL_SSH.gif){: width="778"}

 ## Allow access to the MBI IP address {#allowlist}

 For the connection to be successful, your must configure your firewall to allow access from our IP addresses.
-They are **54.88.76.97** and **34.250.211.151** but they\'re also on the MySQL credentials page.
+They are **54.88.76.97** and **34.250.211.151** but they're also on the MySQL credentials page.
 See the blue box in the GIF above?
-That\'s it!
+That's it!

 ## Creating a Linux user for MBI {#linux}